Make sure your pet is microchipped before you head out into the beautiful summer weather!

 There are not many things more heartbreaking than posting a “Missing” flyer for a lost pet.
 So during the month of October we will be encouraging our clients to consider protecting their pet with an avenue for permanent identification—the microchip!
 According to the American Humane Association, only about 17% of lost dogs and 2% of

-As part of Microchip month here at Ann Arbor Animal Hospital, we thought we would post some useful information regarding travelling with pets.
+As part of Microchip month here at Ann Arbor Animal Hospital, we thought we would post some useful information regarding traveling with pets.
 We've heard some tragic stories of lost animals, but also many of pets and owners reunited because of microchipping.
 Some other resources you may or may not be aware of include this